SquadFM/Squad-Field-Manual/README.md

 - First, join Jensen's Range (the map where you train).
 Then search for a server.
 Most good servers are usually full and have a waiting list and you have to wait a few minutes.
 While you wait for the server to connect, you can train on Jensen's Range.
 The game will connect you automatically to the server once it has a spot for you.
 - For your first game: Jump on a full server (you might need to wait a few minutes in the Queue, that's fine, don't join if the queue is " 5ppl).
 Preferably you should join a server in your native language to make communication easy.
 Join a Squad.
 If none are open, be patient, there will be one available in a few minutes.
 Have fun!
 Tell your Squad Leader you are new and need guidance.
 Follow your SLs orders and kick some ass.
 - Ping is not super important in Squad.
 You will still have a good experience with a 150 ping.
 - Many servers specifically say something like "New Players Welcome".
-Those can be a good place to start, but be aware that people may not play Squad like it is supposed to be played.
+Those can be a good place to start, but be aware that people may not play Squad like it is supposed to be played (it can be a shit show - but it may be a good place to practice certain aspects of the game).
 If you want to play Squad like it's supposed to be played find a server that isn't targeted to new players.
 As always, your mileage may vary (e.g. depending on time of day).
 - Pick a server with the game mode AAS or RAAS.
 Maps usually change every round.
 You will most likely join an ongoing game.

 [Back to top](#content)